 The images will be displayed in a preview layout where you can view each photo position overlayed on a satellite map for reference:

-Click on Photos added in the left corner of the display to view more details such as image resolution, drone altitude, and number of acres covered.
+Click on Photos added in the left corner of the display to view more details such as image resolution, drone altitude, and the area covered.

 Each white dot on the satellite map represents one photo.
 You can click on a white dot to preview the actual photo, file name, and coordinates on the screen.